13.10.2025 / Tanya Nyblom

 The extensive outdoor area in Västerby is the city residents’ meeting place for outdoor activities of various kinds.
 Here, skiers, orienteers, exercisers, mountain bikers, frisbee golfers and nature lovers meet.
 The approximately 1,500 ha large outdoor recreation center consists of varied terrain with hiking trails, ski trails and picnic areas.

-The map of the outdoor area can be downloaded from the link below or be picked up from the tourist information service in Ekenäs.
+The map of the outdoor area can be downloaded from the link below.

 Map of Västerby recreation area